D’Shawn Schwartz, George Mason pull off upset of No. 20 Maryland

-Maryland’s defense couldn’t contain D’Shawn Schwartz, who scored a career-high 24 points and finished 6 of 10 from three-point range.
+“We’re nowhere near where we’re going to be,” Turgeon said.
+“Until we learn how to share the ball a little bit better and pass it better and make better decisions, our defense better be outstanding.
+And it wasn’t outstanding tonight.”

+The Terps made too many defensive mistakes to manage a comeback, even though senior guard Eric Ayala hit three shots from beyond the arc in the final three minutes.
+Maryland cut the lead to one with 57 seconds to go, but then Josh Oduro made a layup to keep his team in front.

 The Patriots were excellent from deep, shooting 12 of 24 from beyond the arc and using that sharp shooting to fend off the Terps.

-George Mason used a 9-0 run in the second half to build a 10-point lead, and the contingent of Patriots fans at Xfinity Center roared as their team played with defensive intensity that rattled the Terps.
+George Mason leaned on a 9-0 run in the second half to build a 10-point lead, and the contingent of Patriots fans at Xfinity Center roared as their team played with defensive intensity that rattled the Terps.
 Maryland struggled to climb back, and as the Terps pushed closer, the Patriots kept responding.

 George Mason, which entered this game shooting 40.5 percent from three-point range, had another strong evening from beyond the arc, finishing 12 of 24.
 The Patriots were also clutch, often answer Maryland runs with a three-pointer.